Compare real estate in Bangalore and Hyderabad for 2025. Know which city offers better returns, rental yield, and long-term growth for investors.

 Bangalore’s outskirts have been heavily developed over the years, so

 land appreciation is slower.
-Hyderabad, on the

 other hand, still has undeveloped growth corridors — especially along